isaacfink21/biomehorizon/index.md

 ### Constructing the Horizon Plot

-After refining the data with prepanel, we supply the parameter list to horizonplot to construct the horizon plot.
+After refining the data with `prepanel`, we supply the parameter list to `horizonplot` to construct the horizon plot.

 ```
 ## Basic plot using default filtering thresholds